25 January, 2023

 Having your wisdom teeth removed can ultimately save you a number of oral health complications down the road, and the procedure itself is safe, routine, and predictable.

-At Premier Center for Oral, Dental Implants & Facial Surgery, we provide wisdom teeth removal for patients throughout Massachusetts and New Hampshire under IV sedation and general anesthesia.
+At Premier Center for Oral, Dental Implants & Facial Surgery, we provide wisdom teeth removal for patients throughout Massachusetts under IV sedation and general anesthesia.
 To schedule a consultation, call our office at (978) 708-0080.